Skip to primary navigation Skip to content Skip to footer

 Although the flavour palette is very diverse and the local industry is lively, with producers using various techniques and experimentations, a few main styles dominate the scene.

-A cousin to bourbon is Tennessee Whiskey, such as Jack Daniel’s, which differs only in the state in which it’s produced and in the use of the Lincoln County Process, namely filtering the new make spirit through a thick layer of maple charcoal to get rid of unwanted flavour compounds and making it a clearer tipple.
+A cousin to Bourbon is Tennessee Whiskey, such as Jack Daniel’s, which differs only in the state in which it’s produced and in the use of the Lincoln County Process, namely filtering the new make spirit through a thick layer of maple charcoal to get rid of unwanted flavour compounds and make it a clearer tipple.

 Another popular style is Rye Whiskey, where the grain has to make at least 51% of the mash, giving the spirit a rich, full-bodied character with a spicy kick.
 A 51% wheat-based spirit is the base for Wheat Whiskey, a much softer and gentle tipple.